 What Is LASIK?

 LASIK is a laser vision correction procedure that eliminates the need for glasses or contact lenses.
 It is an elective procedure that produces permanent results.
 Traditional LASIK involved the use of blades.
 At Metro Eye Care, however, we perform only bladeless LASIK with the iFS Intralase Advanced Femtosecond Laser.
-Bladeless LASIK is more precise and results in less potential complications.
+Bladeless LASIK is more precise and results in fewer potential complications.

 When a patient undergoes LASIK, the cornea is changed permanently.
 The femtosecond laser creates a small flap.
 The flap is then lifted and the excimer laser reshapes the cornea to correct for nearsightedness, farsightedness, and astigmatism.